B. B. King: 2006–2014

-In the summer of 2008, King played at the Bonnaroo Music and Arts Festival in Manchester, Tennessee, where he was given a key to the city.
-Also in 2008, he was inducted into the Hollywood Bowl Hall of Fame.
+In the summer of 2008, King played at the Bonnaroo Music and Arts Festival in Manchester, Tennessee where he was given a key to the city.
+Later that year, he was inducted into the Hollywood Bowl Hall of Fame.

-King performed at the Mawazine festival in Rabat, Morocco on May 27, 2010.
-In June 2010, King performed at the Crossroads Guitar Festival with Robert Cray, Jimmie Vaughan, and Eric Clapton.
-He also contributed to Cyndi Lauper's album Memphis Blues, which was released on June 22, 2010.
+He performed at the Mawazine festival in Rabat, Morocco on May 27, 2010.
+In June 2010, he played at the Crossroads Guitar Festival with Robert Cray, Jimmie Vaughan, and Eric Clapton.
+He also contributed to Cyndi Lauper's album Memphis Blues which was released on June 22, 2010.

-In 2011, King played at the Glastonbury Music Festival, and in the Royal Albert Hall in London, where he recorded a concert video.
+In 2011, King played at the Glastonbury Music Festival, and in the Royal Albert Hall in London where he recorded a concert video.

-Rolling Stone ranked King at No. 6 on its 2011 list of the 100 greatest guitarists of all time.
+Rolling Stone ranked him at No. 6 on its 2011 list of the 100 greatest guitarists of all time.

-On February 21, 2012, King was among the performers of "In Performance at the White House: Red, White and Blues," during which President Barack Obama sang part of "Sweet Home Chicago".
-King recorded for the debut album of rapper and producer Big K.R.I.T., who also hails from Mississippi.
+On February 21, 2012, King was among the performers of "In Performance at the White House: Red, White and Blues" during which President Barack Obama sang part of "Sweet Home Chicago".
+King recorded for the debut album of rapper and producer Big K.R.I.T. who also hails from Mississippi.
 On July 5, 2012, King performed a concert at the Byblos International Festival in Lebanon.

-On May 26, 2013, King appeared at the New Orleans Jazz Festival.
+On May 26, 2013, he appeared at the New Orleans Jazz Festival.

-On October 3, 2014, after completing his live performance at the House of Blues in Chicago, a doctor diagnosed King with dehydration and exhaustion, and the eight remaining shows of his ongoing tour had to be canceled.
-King did not reschedule the shows, and the House of Blues show would be the last before his death in 2015.
+On October 3, 2014, after completing his live performance at the House of Blues in Chicago, a doctor diagnosed King with dehydration and exhaustion and the eight remaining shows of his ongoing tour had to be canceled.
+King did not reschedule the shows, and the House of Blues show would be the last before he died in 2015.

 Equipment

-B.B.
 King used equipment characteristic of the different periods he played in.
 He played guitars made by various manufacturers early in his career.
 He played a Fender Esquire on most of his recordings with RPM Records.
 Later, he was best known for playing variants of the Gibson ES-355.